-Various fundraisers that the school holds throughout the year supplement our operating budget and helps keep tuition costs down.
+Various fundraisers that the school holds throughout the year supplement our operating budget and help keep tuition costs down.
 These funds help purchase items that will improve our facilities or enhance any of the programs or activities that we have in progress.
 Parents and students are responsible for any items or monies given to students.
 All monies should be turned into your child's teacher or the school office by the stated due dates of the event.

-Fundraising events will be announced in advance and all information will be sent home in your child's Communication Envelope.
+Fundraising events will be announced in advance and any necessary hard copy information will be sent home in your child's Communication Envelope.